Speak2/llm_project/README.md

 1. Verify that PostgreSQL is running on correct port
 2. Check that the database credentials in `config.py` are correct
 3. Ensure that the database user has the necessary permissions on the specific database.

+For resolving migration issues:
+1. If the migration does not generate the new summary table, consider starting fresh with the Django project.
+2. After successfully running the Django project on a new database, proceed to run the LLM project.
+3. This issue may arise due to migration history stored in the migration table, which could conflict with previous migration records.

 ## Development Tools